-Key audit matter How our audit addressed the key audit matter A. Provision for sales related obligations Our audit procedures included, but were not limited to the following: As at 31 March 2019, the Company carries provisions for sales related obligations amounting to ₹ 1,280.31 million (Refer note C8). a) Obtained an understanding from the management with respect to process and controls followed by the Company to ensure appropriateness of recognition, measurement and completeness of the sales related Such provision is recognised based on past trends, frequency, expected cost of obligations, management estimates regarding possible future incidences and appropriate discount rates for non-current portion of the obligations. obligations. b) Tested the management's computation of sales related obligations by evaluating the reasonability of the key assumptions, reviewing the contractual terms, comparing the assumptions to historical data and analysing the expected costs of incidences.
-These estimates require high degree of management judgement with respect to the underlying assumptions, thus giving rise to inherent subjectivity in determining the amounts to be recorded in the financial statements. and tested the arithmetical accuracy of the computation.
-Considering the materiality of the above matter to the financial statements, complexities and judgement involved, and the significant auditor attention required to test such management's judgement, we have identified this as a key audit matter for current year audit. considering the materiality of the above matter to provisions recognized as at the currer expected costs in light of known and ereturn periods provided. e) Performed sensitivity analysis on the evaluating the impact of change on the assumptions such as discount rates under the adequacy f) Assessed and validated the adequacy provisions recognized as at the current year-end were sufficient to cover expected costs in light of known and expected incidences and standard e) Performed sensitivity analysis on the management's computation by evaluating the impact of change on the obligation by changing certain key assumptions such as discount rates used. disclosures made by the management in the standalone financial
+Our audit procedures included, but were not limited to the following:

+- a) Obtained an understanding from the management with respect to process and controls followed by the Company to ensure appropriateness of recognition, measurement and completeness of the sales related obligations - b) Tested the management's computation of sales related obligations by evaluating the reasonability of the key assumptions, reviewing the contractual terms, comparing the assumptions to historical data and analysing the expected costs of incidences. - c) Traced the inputs used in the computations, to the relevant accounting records, including discussions with the relevant management personnel and tested the arithmetical accuracy of the computation. - d) Compared the amounts recognized as provision in the past years with the corresponding settlements and assessed whether the aggregate provisions recognized as at the current year-end were sufficient to cover expected costs in light of known and expected incidences and standard return periods provided. - e) Performed sensitivity analysis on the management's computation by evaluating the impact of change on the obligation by changing certain key assumptions such as discount rates used. - f) Assessed and validated the adequacy and appropriateness of the disclosures made by the management in the standalone financial statements.